SoftwareAG/webmethods-api-control-plane/articles/architecture/hw-sizing.md

 ## Product components

 The sample helm deployment scripts are configured to have 2 pods per microservice.

-Each microservice pod has the following configurations:
+Following microservices pod will have the following configurations:
+- Asset Catalog
+- Engine
+- UI
   - Min RAM: 512 MB
   - Max RAM: 512 MB
+  - CPU: 0.5

+Ingress microservice pod will have the following configuration
+  - Min RAM: 512 MB
+  - Max RAM: 1024 MB
   - CPU: 0.5

 The sample docker compose scripts are configure to use 1 replica per microservice.